ByronHan333/Fraudulent-Click-Detection/README.md

 |XGBClassifer|0.909404|0.920014|
 |LGBMClassifer|0.914530|0.920279|

 But maybe we could furtehr improve the performance of our models by doing some feature engineering and feature selection.
-Here's the idea:
+Here're some examples:

 • Grouping by ['ip', 'app', 'channel'], and aggregating day with var

-• Grouping by ['ip', 'app', 'os'], and aggregating hour with var

-• Grouping by ['ip', 'day', 'hour'], and aggregating channel with count

-• Grouping by ['ip', 'app'], and aggregating channel with count

-• Grouping by ['ip', 'app', 'os'], and aggregating channel with count

-• Grouping by ['ip', 'app', 'day', 'hour'], and aggregating channel with count

-• Grouping by ['ip', 'app', 'channel'], and aggregating hour with mean

-• Grouping by ['app'], and aggregating ip with AvgViewPerDistinct

 • Grouping by ['app'], and aggregating channel with count